NayanaPradeep/Face-Emotion-Recognition/README.md

 Artificial Intelligence's rapid development has made a significant contribution to the technological world.
 Machine Learning (ML) and Deep Learning (DL) algorithms have achieved considerable success in various applications such as classification systems, recommendation systems, pattern recognition etc.

-Emotion recognition is very significant as it has wide range applications in the field of Computer Vision and Artificial Intelligence
+Emotion recognition is very significant as it has wide range applications in the field of Computer Vision and Artificial Intelligence.